domdere/forgetful-functor/posts/2014-08-12-installing-liquid-haskell.md

 (So I'll save the details and motivation for looking at **Liquid Haskell** until then)

-Its more to document the inconvenience and hoops I have to jump through.
-Part of what I would like to comment on is the hassle of installing it.
+Its more to document the inconvenience and hoops I had to jump through.
+Part of what I would like to comment on is the hassle/ease of installing it.

 ## Prequisites